 Consider buying tickets for after Halloween.
-The Blaze runs through Sunday, November 16 so there are three weekends post-October 31 when you can check it out.
-As of now, those dates are wide open.
+The Blaze runs through Sunday, November 15 so there are two weekends post-October 31 when you can check it out.
 Think of it as one last chance to wear your costume.

 Still not convinced that the Blaze is worth the trek?
 Just do a google image search.
 And it's even more spectacular in person.

-The Great Jack O' Lantern Blaze takes place at Van Cortlandt Manor in Croton-on-Hudson in Westerchester County on select evenings Saturday, October 4-Sunday, November 16.
+The Great Jack O' Lantern Blaze takes place at Van Cortlandt Manor in Croton-on-Hudson in Westechester County on select evenings Friday, October 2-Sunday, November 15.
 Times vary.
 Visit the website for a complete schedule.
 Saturdays: $25 for adults, $20 for children ages 3-17.
 Other nights: $20 for adults, $16 for children ages 3-17.
 Advance tickets are a must.

 The Blaze is accessible via public transportation.
 Take a one-hour train ride on Metro-North or Amtrak.
 Get off at the Croton-Harmon station and then it's just a five-minute cab ride away.